wttech/gradle-aem-plugin/README.md

 For more details about available parameters, please visit [VLT Tool documentation](https://docs.adobe.com/docs/en/aem/6-2/develop/dev-tools/ht-vlttool.html).

-While using task `aemVlt` be aware that Gradle requires to have working directory with file *build.gradle* in it, but Vault tool can work at any directory under *jcr_root*.
+While using task `aemVlt` be aware that Gradle requires to have working directory with file *build.gradle.kts* in it, but Vault tool can work at any directory under *jcr_root*.
 To change working directory for Vault, use property `aem.vlt.path` which is relative path to be appended to *jcr_root* for project task being currently executed.

 #### Task `aemDebug`